sumcoinwallet/sumcoinwallet-ios/.github/ISSUE_TEMPLATE/tech_debt.md

 ---
 name: 🦺[Tech Debt]
-about: An issue that maintains/strengthens the Litewallet:iOS code or system and **not** necessarily visible in the UI
+about: An issue that maintains/strengthens the Sumcoin Wallet:iOS code or system and **not** necessarily visible in the UI
 title: '🦺[Tech Debt]'
 labels: 'tech debt'
 assignees: 'kcw-grunt'